Safe Harbor Statement

 Failure to maintain the security of confidential information could damage our reputation and expose us to litigation.
 Additionally, changes in data privacy laws and our ability to comply with them could have a material adverse effect on us.

-We collect and store data that is sensitive to us and our employees, customers and vendors.
-The failure to maintain security over and prevent unauthorized access to our data, our customers’ personal information, including credit card information, or data belonging to our suppliers, could put us at a competitive disadvantage.
-Such a breach could result in damage to our reputation and subject us to potential litigation, liability, fines and penalties and require us to incur significant expense to address and remediate or otherwise resolve these issues, resulting in a possible material adverse impact on our financial condition and results of operations.
+In the course of doing business, we collect and store data that is sensitive to us and our employees, customers and vendors.
+The failure to prevent unauthorized access to our data or the personal data of our customers or suppliers could put us at a competitive disadvantage.
+Such a breach could result in damage to our reputation and subject us to potential litigation, liability, fines and penalties and require us to incur significant expense to address and remediate or otherwise resolve these issues, resulting in a possible material adverse impact on our financial condition and results of operations

 A variety of state, national, foreign and international laws and regulations apply to the collection, use, retention, protection, security, disclosure, transfer and other processing of personal and other data.
 The European Union and other international regulators, as well as state governments, have recently enacted or enhanced data privacy regulations, such as the California Consumer Privacy Rights Act, and other governments are considering establishing similar or stronger protections.
 These regulations impose certain obligations for handling specified personal information in our systems and for apprising individuals of the information we have collected about them.
 Many of these laws are complex and change frequently and often conflict with the laws in other jurisdictions.
 Despite our best efforts to comply, any noncompliance could result in incurring potential substantial penalties and reputational damage.